-- where under paragraph (b) the incapacity of the student (c) is given as the cause, if the responsible person provides the principal with a certificate in support from a registered medical practitioner if requested to do so by the principal. - A notification to a principal under subsection (2)(b) may be (3) given in any way that is determined by the principal to be acceptable, either generally or in a particular case. - A student is excused from attending at school, or from (4) participating in an educational programme of the school, on any day if - - (a) a parent of the student has applied, or intends to apply, to be registered under section 48 as the student's home educator: and - the parent has notified the principal in writing of the (b) application or intended application - as soon as is practicable; and (i) - in any case within 3 school days of the day on (ii) which the non-attendance started.
+- where under paragraph (b) the incapacity of the student (c) is given as the cause, if the responsible person provides the principal with a certificate in support from a registered medical practitioner if requested to do so by the principal. - A notification to a principal under subsection (2)(b) may be (3) given in any way that is determined by the principal to be acceptable, either generally or in a particular case. - A student is excused from attending at school, or from (4) participating in an educational programme of the school, on any day if - a parent of the student has applied, or intends to apply, (a) to be registered under section 48 as the student's home educator: and - the parent has notified the principal in writing of the (b) application or intended application - as soon as is practicable; and in any case within 3 school days of the day on which the non-attendance started.

-26. Referral to a School Attendance Panel where doubtful reasons given about non-attendance
+26. Referral to a Schoolan Attendance Panel where doubtful reasons given about non-attendance

-- This section applies where a principal is of the opinion that the (1)reasons notified under section 25(2)(b) in respect of a child of compulsory school age have persistently ---- - (a) been not genuine; or - not amounted to a sufficient cause for the purposes of (b) that section.

-- (2) Where this section applies to a child - (a) the principal may refer the child's case to a School Attendance Panel under section 39; - (b) a Panel may - (i) inquire into the child's attendance record including the social, cultural, lingual, economic or geographic factors, or learning difficulties, that might be affecting the child's attendance record; - (ii) give such advice and assistance to the child and to his or her parents as it thinks fit; and - (iii) do any of the things referred to in section 40(3) and (4) for those purposes;
+- This section applies where a principal is of the opinion that the (1) reasons notified under section 25(2)(b) in respect of a child of compulsory school age have persistently - been not genuine; or (a) - not amounted to a sufficient cause for the purposes of (b) that section. - (2) Where this section applies to a child - the principal may refer the child's case to a Schoolan Attendance Panel under section 39; - (b) a Panel may - inquire into the child's attendance record including the social, cultural, lingual, economic or geographic factors, or learning difficulties, that might be affecting the child's attendance record; - give such advice and assistance to the child and (ii) to his or her parents as it thinks fit; and - do any of the things referred to in section 40(3)(iii) and (4) for those purposes;

-- (c) a Panel is to prepare a written report on the child's case setting out any advice or assistance given by the Panel and give a copy of the report to the school's principal and - - (i) to a parent of the child; - (ii) if the child is a prescribed child, to the child; or - (iii) to a person whose details have been provided under section 16(1)(b)(ii)(II).
+- a Panel is to prepare a written report on the child's case setting out any advice or assistance given by the Panel and give a copy of the report to the school's principal and - - to a parent of the child; (i) - if the child is a prescribed child, to the child; or (ii)